Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 - *Dynamic Capability Discovery and Negotiation*: Agent can automatically detect and understand each other's capabilities, enabling more intelligent and adaptive interactions, e.g.,client and remote agents can negotiate the correct format needed.

-- *Task management*: The communication between a client and remote agent is oriented towards task completion and agents work to fulfill end-user requests.
+- *Task Management*: The communication between a client and remote agent is oriented towards task completion and agents work to fulfill end-user requests.
   The task object is defined by the protocol and has a lifecycle.
 Each of the agents can communicate to stay in sync with each other on the latest status of completing a task.

-- *Automated Workflow coordination*: Agents comprehend high-level user intent,execute extended workflow sequences.
+- *Automated Workflow Coordination*: Agents comprehend high-level user intent,execute extended workflow sequences.
 In addition, they enable more intelligent, context-aware agent interactions, e.g., Agents send each other messages to communicate context, replies, artifacts, or user instructions.

 # Architecture Overview